servicerocket-labs/forge-fundamentals/README.md

 ## App source code

-The completed soruce code can be found [here](./forge-starter-app/)
+The completed source code as well as instructions on how to deploy and build the app can be found [here](./forge-starter-app/).